maxrp/cred/README.md

         ./cred get --keys example.net
         ./cred get example.net password
         ./cred add alter-ego/example.net
+        ./cred modify alter-ego/example.net
         ./cred get
-5. Copy the cred script to `~/.local/bin` or wherever you like to keep local scripts (there'll be an installer someday).
-6. `cat bash_completion.sh >> .bashrc` or whatever; for local completions I have a ~/.bash\_completions which is sourced in my .bashrc and it's not an awful way to deal with personal completion preferences.
+6. `cat lib/bash_completion.sh >> .bashrc` or whatever; for local completions I have a ~/.bash\_completions which is sourced in my .bashrc and it's not an awful way to deal with personal completion preferences.

 Tips
 ----